MRezaSadeghi/Heisler/README.md

 Heisler Class Guide:

 At first use have to defone configuration of the problem.
 There are there kind of shapes:
 1- Plane (W)
 2- Cylinder (C)
 3- Sphere (S)

 Also three types of charts:
 1- Center Temperature (CT)
 2- Internal Energy Chnage (IE)
 3- Temperature Distribution (TD)

-Consider you want to use the Internal Energy chart for a plain wall.
+Consider you want to use the Internal Energy chart for a plane wall.
 ```python
 from HeislerChartsGuide import Heisler as hc
 problem = hs("W", "IE", verbose = 0)